Washington, the City of Victoria's largest 'missing middle' dev in years, on-track for 2023 completion

 Construction on a 34-residence townhome project in Victoria’s Burnside Gorge neighbourhood is on-track for a spring 2023 completion despite labour challenges, supply chain issues and the rising cost of new-build housing.

-) is rising as one of the Capital’s largest ‘missing middle’ developments in a generation, and at a time when the City of Victoria is moving towards up-zoning residential neighbourhoods to encourage housing types like townhouses, multi-plexes and duplex homes in lieu of a single-family status quo.
+Washington, a project from homebuilder Formwell at 3080 Washington Avenue (see project website) is rising as one of the Capital’s largest ‘missing middle’ developments in a generation, and at a time when the City of Victoria is moving towards up-zoning residential neighbourhoods to encourage housing types like townhouses, multi-plexes and duplex homes in lieu of a single-family status quo.

 With the final release of homes slated for sale this fall, the company will unveil a display home showcasing Washington’s traditional-styled exteriors, modern up-market interiors with a mid-century flair, and an attention to detail typically seen at custom-built single-family dwellings.